cdapio/cdap/examples/README.md

 ## SparkKMeans

-- An example of usage K-Means clustering algorithm
+- An application that demonstrates the streaming text analysis using a Spark program.
+  It calculates centers of points from an input stream using KMeans Clustering method.

 ## Ticker